harshitpaunikar1/Project-9/.github/project-buildup-history.md

 - Task summary: Spent another hour on this: added inline comments in the dense sections — would have been confusing to revisit without them.
 - Deliverable: Pushed before end of day.
+## 2021-05-11 - Day 3: Cleaning pass

+- Task summary: After stepping away for a bit, came back and fixed a type coercion issue that was causing silent NaN propagation downstream.
+- Deliverable: Good enough to not be embarrassing.